The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Empirical appendix

 \item \textbf{Alumni firm employment.} We define UERJ applicant $i$ to major $m$ as obtaining a job at an alumni firm if their firm ever employed another individual $j$ who graduated from major $m$ (the ``alum'').
 We define different versions of this variable based on the alum's cohort, application track, and year of employment.
 We also define versions that classify firms based on the number of alumni they hired as a proportion of their mean size over all years of our data.

 \item \textbf{Demographic characteristics.} From the UERJ admission data, we observe age at application, gender, race, mother's education, and household income.
 Age is available in all cohorts; other characteristics are available only in certain cohorts (see Appendix Table \ref{tab:bal}).
 These variables come from a survey that applicants completed as part of the application process.
 We also use gender and race from the RAIS data, which we observe for any applicant who appears in this dataset.
-We use indicators for three racial groups: \emph{branco} (white), \emph{pardo} (brown), and \emph{preto} (Black).
+We use indicators for three racial groups: \emph{branco} (white), \emph{pardo} (brown), and \emph{preto} (Black).\footnote{\enskip In Brazil, race is commonly classified in five groups: \emph{branco} (white), \emph{pardo} (brown), \emph{preto} (Black), \emph{amarelo} (yellow), and indigenous.
+UERJ's race-based quota was reserved for individuals who self-identified as Black; this occasionally differs from their racial identity reported in the entrance exam or RAIS data.}

 \item \textbf{Field exam subject scores.} An applicant's scores on subjects of the field exam (\emph{exame discursivo}).
 We use an applicant's writing exam score (which is common to all applicants), and their mean score across 2--4 other subjects (which vary depending on the cohort and major they are applying to).
 We observe field exam subject scores in the 1995--2001 and 2007--2011 cohorts.